LLANGOLLEN AND RETURN

 Winding your way through the English countryside leads you to the start of the World Heritage Site at Glendrid Bridge, you will then arrive at Chirk Aqueduct, built between 1796 and 1801 by the famous civil engineers Thomas Telford and William Jessop.
 The Aqueduct reaches an impressive 710ft in length and 70ft in height.
 The later built railway viaduct runs beside. with regular steam trains running during the summer.
 Don't be surprised if a locomotive comes steaming past as you cross!

-After the Aqueduct you will need to switch on your light as you enter Chirk Tunnel (Darkie Tunnel).
+After the Aqueduct you enter into Chirk Tunnel (Darkie Tunnel).
 Built in 1801, with a total length of 1380ft.
-While in Chirk, take some time out to visit the 700 year old Chirk Castle, run by the National Trust.
+The town of Chirk is home to the impressive 700 year old Castle, run by the National Trust.
 The castle features stunning rooms, a 17th-century long gallery and award-winning gardens.

 Navigating the beautiful Welsh countryside leads you through the 570ft long Whitehouse Tunnel.
 Heading northwards, one of the seven wonders of the waterways awaits you; the Pontcysyllte Aqueduct.

-This masterpiece of engineering is the longest and highest aqueduct in the UK, 1007 ft long, 11ft 10 ins wide, suspending the canal 126ft above the River Dee.
+This masterpiece of engineering is the longest and highest aqueduct in the UK, 1007 ft long, suspending the canal 126ft above the River Dee.
 Built by Thomas Telford and William Jessop it is a Grade I listed structure.
-It is known as 'The waterway through the sky.'
+Known as 'The waterway through the sky.'
 With no handrail on one side it gives you the feeling of floating in the air.
-Work began in 1795 taking 10 years to complete and was opened on the 26th November 1805 with a procession of boats, music, gunfire and cheers from 8,000 spectators.
-The Pontcysyllte Aqueduct originally cost £38,499 to build, approximately £39 million today.
+Work began in 1795 taking 10 years to complete and was opened on the 26th November 1805.

 Upon your arrival at Llangollen a wonderful range of shops, pubs and restaurants await you.
 The very popular Llangollen Railway Station is also open throughout the year.